Skip to content

 Health care

-We support local healthcare organisations and institutions and provide them with the necessary means to improve their services.
+We support communities, healthcare facilities and local and national institutions to strengthen their ability to provide quality healthcare to everyone.
 This saves many lives.
-Our quality healthcare programmes prevent and treat HIV infections, reduce maternal and infant deaths and help people cope with trauma through professional psychosocial support.
+Our quality healthcare programmes prevent and treat HIV and tuberculosis infections, reduce maternal and infant deaths and help people cope with trauma through professional psychosocial support.

 Health system strengthening

-Results-based financing and performance-based financing are our guiding approaches to strengthening health systems.
-This means we link funding directly to performance: healthcare providers receive payments after verification of their outputs, in terms of agreed quantity, quality and client satisfaction indicators.
+A resilient health system is essential for people to have continuous access to affordable and good quality health care.
+Results-based financing is one of our guiding approaches to strengthening health systems.
+This means we link funding directly to performance: healthcare providers receive payments after verification of their achievements, in terms of the use of services, quality of care and patient satisfaction.

-This transforms the governance of health systems.
+This also transforms the governance of health systems.
 The strategy introduces checks and balances, motivates staff, and involves government authorities.
-Communities are also engaged, in both the governance of the health facility and in local health promotion.
+Communities are also closely engaged, in both the governance of the health facilities and in local health promotion.

 System strengthening: the sustainable way forward